Nagdhani/Bioinformatics/Lab/Lab2/DhanikondaDirectory_READ_ME.md

 - **Poster**: contains the final poster as well as any figures/pictures that were used in the poster.
 The poster will be saved in .ppt format and any relavent figures will be saved as .png or .jpg format.

 ## Test_submissions
-This folder contains any relavent files that were submitted or used for a test.
+This folder holds any files that were submitted or used for a test.

-**Test_1**: Contains files for test 1.
+**Test_1**: Contains any files that were used for Exam1

-**Test_2**: Contains files for test 2.
+**Test_2**: Contains any files that were used for Exam1

 ## dubjay-bioinformatics

-Branch repository for the class github repository.
+This file is a branch repository in the class repository that was created by the instructor.